earthly/earthly/docs/earthfile/earthfile.md

 The classical form of the `COPY` command differs from Dockerfiles in two cases:

 * URL sources are not yet supported.
-* The current directory is not treated as the root directory; meaning sources in the current directory cannot be referenced with a leading `/`.
+* Absolute paths are not supported - sources in the current directory cannot be referenced with a leading `/`

 {% hint style='info' %}
 ##### Note